-Tournaments Awards Rank Remarks Championship Awards 1 st Teams are considered for the Championship award based on the scores of their Robot Mission and for their presentation.
+Tournaments Awards Rank Remarks Championship Awards 1 st Teams are considered for the Championship award based on the scores of their Robot Mission and fo their presentation.
 Scores table can be found in the Scoring section.
-NRC Junior Best Robot Performance Award 1 st Award will be based on scores given Robotics 2 nd 3 rd during the Challenge.
-Judges' Award Up to 5 Judges Awards will be given in this category to the Judges' discretion
+NRC Junior Best Robot Performance Award 1 st Award will be beend on search siver Robotics 2 nd Award will be based on scores given during the Challenge.
+3 rd Judges' Award Up to 5 Judges Awards will be given in this category to the Judges' discretion